Build from sources

 NO_LAPACKE=1

-You can find an example of linking to OpenBLAS in platform/build/make.inc.MINT.
+You can find an example of linking to OpenBLAS in the MINT platform file.
+To test the thread safety, you can use the test program in shared/hybridtest:

 Building